-The Appointments and Remuneration Committee shall be considered validly formed when a majority of its members are present.
+The Appointments and Remuneration Committee shall be considered to be quorate when a majority of its members are present.
 Attendance may only be delegated to a non-executive Director.
 Its resolutions shall be validly adopted when voted for by a majority of the Committee members present or represented.
-In the event of a tie, the Chairman shall have the casting vote.
+In the event of a tie, the Chairman shall cast the deciding vote.

-iii.3) The Strategy Committee.
+iii.3) The Strategy Committee

-This comprises the managers of the Business Units, the manager of Organization, Quality and Budgets, the Technical Secretary, the manager of Human Resources, the Manager of the Corporate and Strategy Development, the General Secretary, and the Chairman of the Board of Directors.
+This comprises the managers of the Business Groups, the manager of Organization, Quality and Budgets, the Technical Secretary, the Director of Human Resources, the Director of Corporate and Strategy Development, the Financial Director, the General Secretary, and the Chairman of the Board of Directors.
 It meets on a monthly basis.

-iii.4) The Stock Exchange Internal Code of Conduct.
+iii.4) The Securities Exchange Internal Code of Conduct

-This was implemented in August 1997.
+This was implemented in August of 1997.
 It applies to all directors, members of the Strategy Committee and to other employees on the basis of the activities they carry out and the information to which they have access.